CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/objects.md

 What does `console` store?
 What does the syntax `console.log` or `console.assert` mean?
 In particular, what does the `.` mean?

-Step 1: Type console.log and hit Enter
+1. Answer (What does `console` store)?

-What you’ll see in Chrome’s Console:
+What is seen in Chrome’s Console is:

 ƒ log() { [native code] }

-Meaning:
-This shows that console.log is a function, specifically one that’s built into the browser (that’s what “native code” means — it’s implemented in C++ within Chrome’s V8 engine, not in JavaScript itself).
+This shows that console.log is a function, specifically a built-in function into the browser (that’s what “native code” means)

-Step 2: Type just console and hit Enter

-What you’ll see:
-An object printed in the console — something like:
+2. Answer Step 2 (What does the syntax `console.log` or `console.assert` mean?
+In particular, what does the `.` mean?)

 Console {memory: MemoryInfo, debug: ƒ, error: ƒ, info: ƒ, log: ƒ, warn: ƒ, ...}

-Meaning:

-This shows that console is a built-in JavaScript object.
+This shows that console function is a built-in JavaScript object.
+As it's expect because in Javascript, function is an object type.

 It contains many methods (functions) such as: